Facebook launches newsletter product Bulletin, its Substack rival

 Facebook is pushing to compete in the fast-growing email newsletter trend, as high-profile journalists and writers have left media companies over the past year to strike out on their own.

 Self-publishing platform Substack is a leader in helping writers sell email subscriptions, and has lured journalists with cash advances.
-Other tech companies are also competing in the field, including Twitter Inc (TWTR.N), which acquired newsletter platform Revue. read more
+Other tech companies are also competing in the field, including Twitter Inc, which acquired newsletter platform Revue.

 Facebook said it would not take a cut of Bulletin creators’ revenue at launch and that creators can choose their own subscription prices.
 It is launching the platform with a number of high-profile personalities and writers, including sportscaster Erin Andrews, author Malcolm Gladwell and “Queer Eye” star Tan France.